cladallaqua/Cloud-Project/README.md

 *Step by Step:*
 - Create a *playbooks/* directory_
-- Ansible file *instalacao.yml*, this file contain all the steps that it was found in a cookbook to build and download the magento with composer, it was used task to run.
-Basicallyy we need the apache2, nginx, php, mysql for be able to run the composer.
+- Ansible file *instalacao.yml*, this file contain all the steps that it was found in a cookbook to build and download the magento with composer.
+Basically we need the apache2, nginx, php, mysql for be able to run the composer.
+We did in the both ways, first doing in the terminal with the cookbook commands and after with a playbook using ansible tool.

 - The command used to execute instalacao.yml is :
 ```
 ansible-playbook instalacao.yml